jenkinsci/scoring-load-balancer-plugin/README.md

 	* Scoring by Node Loads
 		* Prefers nodes where more executers remain.
 		* Avoids nodes where more builds run.
-	* Scoring by Preferred Nodes
+	* Scoring by Node Preferences
 		* Prefers nodes marked "Preferred" in configuration of the building project.
 		* Prefers nodes with labels marked "Preferred" in configuration of the building project.
 		* Prefers nodes marked "Preferred" in configuration of nodes.